dadaniela/contact-form/README.md

 ## Scope

-The exercise consists in create a form with specific fields and create a button to reset it and another one to submit it
+The exercise consists in creating a form with specific fields and add a button to reset it and another one to submit the form.

 **You can find the final project** [here](https://dadaniela.github.io/contact-form/)